hennlab/snake-SNP_QC/README.md

 - {dataset}.xy.txt (file containing xy)
 It also requires a file from genome studio containing the rare SNPs, please name as follows:
 - {dataset}.rarevariants
+It also requires a ped and map file from genome studio containing the common variants, please name as follows:
+- {dataset}.commonvar.ped, {dataset}.commonvar.map

+Folder set up:
+Please create a separate folder for the snakefile to run in.
+The folder structure should be as follows:
+  - Subdirectory GenomeStudio should contain required output files from GenomeStudio in the correct format GenomeStudio/{dataset}.txt GenomeStudio/{dataset}.xy.txt GenomeStudio/{dataset}.rarevariants
+- Subdirectory scripts should contain all scripts needed for pipeline scripts/

+Running the pipeline
+config:
+- paths to following files
+- name of dataset (needs to match naming scheme of {dataset}.txt )
+- strand information file /share/hennlab/data/snp-array/SAfrica_IlluminaArrays/CDB_NC_H3Africa/StrandReport/H3Africa_2017_20021485_A3_StrandReport_F.txt
+### Scripts which need to be sped up
+scripts/update_rsID_bim.py